GMOD/jbrowse-plugin-quantseq/README.md

 ## Contributing

-We welcome an contributions or PRs to this repo.
+We welcome any contributions or PRs to this repo.
 Developer information for this codebase can be found [here](https://github.com/elliothershberg/jbrowse-plugin-quantseq/blob/main/CONTRIBUTING.md)